 Sideline has very straightforward pricing.
 After a seven-day free trial, the service costs just $9.99 per month, which makes it one of the more affordable paid systems on the market (considering one account can be used by your entire team).

 Sideline’s features include call handling, call forwarding, unlimited domestic calls, and Wi-Fi calling.
-It does not have the full-blown VoIP communications functionality of a system like Jive or Nextiva, but its unique team management options make it great for small organizations looking for a professional phone presence.
+It does not have the full-blown VoIP communications functionality of a system like GoToConnect (formerly known as Jive) or Nextiva, but its unique team management options make it great for small organizations looking for a professional phone presence.